 One of my favorite recordings is “Synchronicity” by The Police.
-I like when synchronicity is recognized.
-It happens all the time.
-But when things that happen simultaneously are actually recognized as having an effect on each other, it is at that time that systems thinking can be reinforced over linear thinking.
+It’s also a pretty cool feeling when synchronicity is recognized, since I liken it to creativity.
+Creativity is when one finds a connection between two seemingly disconnected ideas; similarly, synchronicity is when two unrelated events happen at the time, but upon further examination, there may be some kind of connection between them.
+When things that happen simultaneously are actually recognized as having an effect on each other, it is at that time that systems thinking can be reinforced over linear thinking.
 Synchronicity is different from a phenomenon known as The Butterfly Effect (which developed into Chaos Theory), in that The Butterfly Effect speaks to something that happens because of something else.
 That would be a linear concept which examines the systemic effects of a decision.
 Synchronicity refers to things happening around us and the recognition of what happens in different physical points at the same time and their potential connections between or among them.

 “Systemicity,” on the other hand, would be the concept of things that need to happen at the same time, but may not happen at “precisely” the same time.
 Since these articles are all about how “advancement” works as a system, here’s a concrete example I use to describe it.
 I was installing one of those under-the-cabinet radios in our kitchen a number of years ago.
 I emptied the bottom shelf, got the template, taped it in, drilled the holes, and then fed the screws in from the top.
 While I balanced the radio with one hand under the cabinet, I attached each screw just a little so that all five of them would support the radio, moving from screw to screw in no apparent order, turning one just a couple of times before moving to another one (and note, I did not say, the “next” one, since “next” implies linearity).